zhengniuniu/emodbSER/README.md

 # emodbSER
-Speech Emotion Recognition on speech data of emoDB
+This project aims to realize Speech Emotion Recognition task on speech data of [emoDB](http://emodb.bilderbar.info/docu/) using deep convolutional neural network technique.
+With the help of autoencoder technique to pretrain the network, compared to the Convolutional Neural Network without pretraining our structure could improve the recognition accuracy from 20% to 60%.
+The Neural Networks are implemented based on [Keras](https://keras.io/) framework.